 Liver Tumor Ablation

 One approach is tumor ablation, which is ideal for small tumors.
-At DHI, liver tumor ablation is done as a minimally invasive procedure through one very small incision in the belly button.
+At the Digestive Institute, liver tumor ablation is done as a minimally invasive procedure through one very small incision in the belly button.
 A needle that creates heat through a high frequency is placed near the tumor.
 This heat destroys, or ablates, the cancer cells.
 Studies have shown that for small tumors, ablation is about 85 percent effective in preventing cancer from coming back.

 Patients with larger liver tumors who cannot have surgical treatment may benefit from a transarterial approach.
-The liver specialists at DHI collaborate with AdventHealth Tampa’s interventional radiologists to offer these types of minimally invasive treatments.
+The liver specialists at DHI collaborate with interventional radiologists to offer these types of minimally invasive treatments.
 Transarterial treatment of liver tumors involves a thin, flexible tube called a catheter inserted through an artery in the inner thigh and fed up to the liver.
 Then, small beads laced either with chemotherapy or radiation are injected through the catheter and into the tumor.
 These beads shrink the tumor and reduce the chance that it will come back.

 Treatment Options for Secondary Liver Cancer